 - You want the absolute best product for your plant or workspace.

 - You need installation measured in a few hours or days with minimal or no production shutdown.

 The modular five-piece ErectaStep system has become the best choice in the market for many reasons for thousands of satisfied project managers and safety engineers.

-Please consider that the ErectaStep components are designed and configured around your needs.
+Consider that the ErectaStep components are designed and configured around your needs.
 Many other metal stair products come as-is.
 Your needs have to be adapted to a non-configurable subpar product.
-ErectaStep configures around your needs.
+ErectaStep modular components can accommodate any industrial stair configuration needs.

 Your workers are more confident on a stable, robust platform that handles the weight of them and the additional equipment or tools needed for the job.
 They can work standing, kneeling, or even in a prone position as required.